Tik-Hack/webTik/README.md

 Hello Guys.

 For use this tool:
-First you should install requirements. next ==> webTik.py
+First you should install requirements.\n next ==> webTik.py

 and Good luck